A collection of documents regarding notable people within the investigations of President Kennedy's assassination.

 Meyer Lansky: He arrived in the United States as a Polish immigrant with his family in 1911 and his name was changed from Maier Suchowljansky to its current version.
 Lanksy formed a close relationship and gang with Benjamin "Bugsy" Siegal and Charles "Lucky" Luciano, each an infamous gangster.
 He in time began a series of lucrative criminal operations focused on gambling, illegal alcohol sales, and various business enterprises that include multiple Cuban casinos.
 Before the United States government had developed the Castro Assassination Plots, Lansky met with anti-Castro Cuban leader Manuel "Tony" Varona to discuss the Castro government.
 Lansky's associate and Mafia leader of Tampa, Santos Trafficante, suggested Varona's use to the CIA during the subsequent plotting against Castro.

 George de Mohrenschildt: A traveling European businessperson that provided repeated corporate information to the Central Intelligence Agency.
 He also provided financial assistance to Lee and Marina Oswald and was their occasional concerned associate.
 De Mohrenschildt wrote an incomplete manuscript before his untimely suicide.
-The document regards his experiences concerning Oswald and was provided by his attorney to the Federal Bureau of Investigation.
-A second document verifies that beyond his prior informant contacts to the CIA, George's second wife served as a receptionist in one Agency covert project.
-The CIA additionally utilized his brother Dmitri S. Von Mohrenschildt in foreign intelligence.
+A document verifies that beyond his prior informant contacts to the CIA, George's second wife served as a receptionist in one Agency covert project and the Agency utilized his brother Dmitri S. Von Mohrenschildt in foreign intelligence.
 The de Mohrenschildt's note they might be the only people to have associated with both the Oswald and Kennedy families.

 Lee Harvey Oswald: The President's (Warren) Commission alleged he was the lone assassin of President Kennedy despite the substantial contending evidence.
-The following CIA file proves over thirty official documents were missing from Oswald's 201 File.
-This suggests pervasive official incompetence or the intent to suppress evidence.
+The following CIA file proves over thirty official documents were missing from Oswald's CIA 201 file and this suggests pervasive official incompetence or the intent to suppress evidence.

 Manuel (Manolo) Ray Rivero: He was a well-known engineer and prior served as Minster of Public works under the Castro regime.
 Following his break from the Cuban government Ray founded two notable anti-Castro groups supported by the CIA, the Movimiento Revolucionario del Pueblo (Revolutionary Movement of the People) (MRP) and the Junta Revolucionaria Cubana (JURE).
 Ray attempted to use members inside Cuba to launch several failed sabotage and clandestine operations.
 Ray consistently opposed unification attempts with other exile groups to attempt maintaining nearly sole power in the groups he founded.
 Officials would eventually determine Ray's later group among the funded autonomous exile threats in 1964.
 Subsequently, Ray's sister alleges that he planned to denounce the CIA and destroy the Agency's Cuban intelligence network.

-Jack Leon Ruby: Jack Ruby, the assassin of Lee Harvey Oswald, was an unproductive FBI informant and had knowledge of some Mafia operations.
-Two primary documents prove that Ruby was an unimportant informant for the Federal Bureau of Investigation.
+Jack Leon Ruby: Two official documents reveal that Jack Ruby, the assassin of Lee Harvey Oswald, was an unproductive FBI informant and had knowledge of some Mafia operations.
 However, this is contrary to the legal statement J. Edgar Hoover made to the President's Commission that claimed Ruby and Oswald had no association with the FBI.
+This brazen deception would challenge the many claims offered by Hoover and the evidence his organization withheld from investigating officials.

 Clay Laverne Shaw: New Orleans business leader and Central Intelligence Agency business informant Clay Shaw was accused by District Attorney Jim Garrison and found not guilty of assassinating President Kennedy.
 Among Garrison's accusations were that Clay Shaw used the pseudonym Clay Bertrand based on evolving witness claims.
 The first document features a CIA record of Shaw's contacts and the second document offers two unnamed FBI informants who state that Clay Shaw was Clay Bertrand.